kulics/koral/book-en/document.md

 With well-designed grammar rules, this language can effectively reduce the burden of reading and writing, allowing you to focus on solving problems.

 ## Key Features
-- The moderm gramar, which is easy to distinguish.
+- A modern grammar, which is easy to distinguish.
 - Automatic memory management.
-- Generic.
+- Generics.
 - Multi-paradigm programming.
 - Cross-platform.
 - Unicode.
-- Multiple backends, support C # / Go / JavaScript / Kotlin.
+- Multiple backends, supporting C # / Go / JavaScript / Kotlin.
 - LLVM will be supported soon.

 # Index